 The three studies reported here were designed to develop and test a new scale, the TAGRAS, to measure traditional, egalitarian and antitraditional gender role attitudes simultaneously.
 Whereas existing questionnaires usually only distinguish between traditional and egalitarian attitudes, we showed that a new kind of attitude has also emerged nowadays, which we call antitraditional.
 Similarly to people with traditional gender role attitudes, people with antitraditional attitudes distinguish between men and women when they evaluate the appropriateness of different behaviors.
 However, they prefer men over women to show traditionally female-typed behavior, e.g. cleaning the house, and women over men to show male-typed behavior, e.g. leading a large company.
 In all three studies, participants were not only divided into traditional or egalitarian, but some held antitraditional gender role attitudes.

-Even in Study 2, which was comprised of students from a representative sample of Berlin schools, 13% reported antitraditional attitudes.
-On the other hand, the results also show for which specific behaviors traditional gender roles are still highly influential: the strongest difference in evaluations of men and women in all three studies was that men were still much more expected than women to pay the bill on a date (confirming results of a review by Eaton & Rose, 2011).
+Even in Study 2, which was comprised of students from a sample of Berlin schools representative with regard to school type, 13% reported antitraditional attitudes.

 The TAGRAS was internally consistent and had acceptable retest reliability as well as factorial, construct and predictive validity.
 In a variety of tests, the TAGRAS performed as expected, and it demonstrated reasonable psychometric properties for adolescents and adults.
 Replicating existing research on gender role attitudes (Frieze et al., 2003; Twenge, 1997), men and less educated people had higher scores on the TAGRAS than did women and more educated people.
-People with traditional (vs. antitraditional) gender role attitudes (measured by the TAGRAS) were also more conservative in other respects.
-They were more social dominance oriented (Russell & Trigg, 2004; B. Whitley & Ægisdóttir, 2000), fundamentalist in religious issues, politically right-leaning, and less motivated to act without prejudice.
+The TAGRAS correlated with other aspects of conservatism such as social dominance orientation (comparable to results of Whitley & Ægisdóttir, 2000, with the Attitudes Toward Women Scale), religious fundamentalism, right-wing political orientation, and a lower motivation to act without prejudice.
 The TAGRAS also correlated with other gender-specific variables.
-The less traditional people's gender role attitudes were, the more they were in favor of gender-fair language.
-Finally, the TAGRAS has predictive validity, demonstrated by its ability to predict implicit and explicit attitudes as well as discriminatory behavior towards lesbians, gays and gender-nonconforming individuals.
-The predictive validity even emerged after controlling for sex and education level, and for explicit attitudes it still remained significant longitudinally nine months later controlling for attitudes at Time 1.
-By contrast, there was no effect on attitudes toward heterosexuals, which can be seen as evidence that the TAGRAS also has discriminant validity.
+The less traditional the participants' gender role attitudes were, the more they were in favor of gender-fair language.
+Finally, the TAGRAS has predictive validity, demonstrated by its ability to predict implicit and explicit attitudes as well as discriminatory behavior toward lesbians, gays and gender-nonconforming individuals.
+The predictive validity even emerged after controlling for sex and education level, and for explicit attitudes it still remained significant longitudinally nine months later, controlling for attitudes at Time 1.